The Fukaya category of the pillowcase, traceless character varieties, and Khovanov Cohomology: Introduction

 See Sections \ref{TwistedSister} and \ref{mainresults} for more details, particularly regarding the (bi)grading of $(L_T,\delta_T)$.
 We should also mention that, since we have factored Bar-Natan's functor through $\Tw {\rm Fuk}(P^*)$, our invariant automatically inherits functoriality with respect to tangle cobordisms in $D^3\times [0,1]$.

-As a corollary of Theorem \ref{thm:main}, we realize the (reduced) Khovanov cohomology of a link as the Lagrangian Floer cohomology of a pair of twisted complexes of Lagrangians associated with traceless character varieties.
+As a corollary of Theorem \ref{thm:main}, and the fact that Bar-Natan's functor factors through $\Tw {\rm Fuk}(P^*)$, we realize the (reduced) Khovanov cohomology of a link as the Lagrangian Floer cohomology of a pair of twisted complexes of Lagrangians associated with traceless character varieties.
 To state this result precisely, recall that morphism spaces in $A_\infty$-categories are cochain complexes, and hence the hom space from any fixed Lagrangian to $(L_T,\delta_T)$ is a cochain complex.
 To the trivial tangle $T_0$, there is an easily identified Lagrangian arc $W_0$ in the pillowcase, arising as the restriction of the traceless character variety of the complement of $T_0$ to the corresponding character variety of the Conway sphere.
 We recover reduced Khovanov homology (\cite{Kh, KhTangle}) of the closure of $T$ (using $T_0$ as the complementary tangle) as the cohomology of the space of morphisms between $W_0$ and $(L_T,\delta_T)$:

 \begin{corollary} Let $T\subset D^3$ be a 2-stranded tangle, and let $\widehat{T}$ be the link obtained as its $0$-closure by the trivial tangle.
 Then we have an isomorphism of $\ZZ\oplus\ZZ$-bigraded $\FF_2$ vector spaces